iwo-szapar/vibe-working-solopreneur/projects/dominic-csharp-app/context.md

    - XML documentation for public APIs

 **Integration with Second Brain:**
-- Always suggest `/context-save` when approaching conversation limits
+- Always suggest `/learn` to document completed work in memory/episodic/
 - Extract patterns to `patterns.md` after completing features
 - Link decisions to this context file
 - Update tasks in `tasks.md` as work progresses